Statement of Legal Residence Instructions

 Preparing to Complete the Statement of Legal Residence

-To request reasonable accommodation for a disability when completing your Statement of Legal Residence contact a Residence Deputy:
+To request reasonable accommodation for a disability when completing your Statement of Legal Residence contact a Residence Deputy at:

 Office of the University Registrar